Divisional Accounting including Budgets

 4. BI4Cloud GL Custom Lists + MYOB GL Accounts for Divisions or Cost Centres

-Using BI4Cloud Business Intelligence you are now able to allocate each P&L account directly to a Division or Cost Centre using our GL Custom Lists.
+Using BI4Cloud Business Intelligence you are now able to allocate each P&L account directly to a Division or Cost Centre using our GL Custom Lists/Tags.
 Then in BI4Cloud easily report on monthly Actuals v Budgets by Division.
 This is a great option for States or a small number of Divisions.

 - Simply assign (tag) each GL account to a Division (using BI4cloud GL Custom Lists)

 - Do this once only on a one for one basis.
 (Available in the Cool Stuff Version)

 - Report by GL account and report monthly Actual v Budget & Variances and Filter by Division.

 - Report by Division including a Whole company P&L broken down into Divisions as Columns.

 - See Run Divisions or Cost Centres - Using GL Custom Lists with Monthly Budgets